ADHD is a common neurobehavioural disorder involving hyperactivity, difficulty concentrating, and impulsive behaviour.

 1. Improve Attention and Cognition

-- Lifestyle Changes (Excercise, Yoga, Relaxation and Mindfulness Training)
+- Lifestyle Changes (Exercise, Yoga, Relaxation and Mindfulness Training)

-- Adaptogens (Panax quinquefolius, Ginkgo biloba, Bacopa monieri)
+- Adaptogens (Panax quinquefolius, Ginkgo biloba, Bacopa monnieri)

 2. Manage Sleep Cycle

-- Nervine Sedatives (Matricaria recutita, Scutellaria leteriflora, Melatonin)
+- Nervine Sedatives (Matricaria recutita, Scutellaria lateriflora, Melatonin)

 3. Improve Mood

-- Nutrients (Essential Fatty Acids, B Vitamins, Tryptophan, Magnesium, Vitamin E)
+- Nutrients (Essential Fatty Acids, B Vitamins, Tryptophan, Magnesium, Vitamin E, Zinc)

 - Bipolar disorder